telegex/telegex/README.md

 config :telegex, token: "<BOT_TOKEN>"
 ```

-Specify the adapter for the HTTP client in the public configuration file (default is `FinchAdapter`):
+Specify the adapter for the HTTP client in the public configuration file:

 ```elixir
 config :telegex, caller_adapter: Finch
 ```

+>The default is `Telegex.Caller.Adapter.Finch`, and you need to omit the `Telegex.Caller.Adapter` module prefix.

 Pass options to the adapter, such as timeout: